Persuasive Privacy: Introduction

 \subsection{Notation}

 We use the terms \textit{privacy definition} and \textit{guarantee} interchangeably, and refer to the set of all data release mechanisms satisfying a certain privacy definition as a \textit{privacy class}.
 A given privacy definition will generate a privacy class.
-For example, the set of all mechanisms satisfying $\epsilon$-DP is a privacy class.
+For example, the set of all mechanisms satisfying $\varepsilon$-DP is a privacy class.
 The sensitive dataset is denoted by~$x$.
 We consider~$\xset$ to be some universe of possible datasets, such that $x \in \xset$.
+We use $z$ as a dummy variable in place of~$x$ if distinction or generality is required.